ECF Children's Book advocating for inclusion

 17 February 2020

 EtonHouse Community Fund developed Home learning kits to serve a great purpose during this period.
 It is fundamental in bridging the learning gap between school and home.
 The Straits Times has shared an article on how attendance across pre-schools has been affected by the virus with self-imposed quarantines and leave of absence.
-As such, EtonHouse Community Fund (ECF) has developed at-home kits for children across our E-Bridge pre-schools, EtonHouse schools and even NTUC First Campus’ pre-schools.
+As such, EtonHouse Community Fund (ECF) has developed at-home kits for vulnerable children.

 ECF was also featured in Channel News Asia 'Stronger-The Battle Against Covid-19' which captures the story of how we are fighting the virus with resilience and kindness.
 Watch the documentary here.

-ECF partners with KKH Health Fund to Support Children with Diabetes
+Partnering KKH to Care for Children with Diabetes

 EtonHouse Community Fund has partnered with the KKH Health Fund (KKHHF) to improve the care of less privileged children with diabetes through the use of technology such as a Glucose Monitoring System (GMS) and educational and outreach initiatives such as diabetes camps for patients and their caregivers.